 - E-Updates – Members receive weekly updates on recent employment law cases in the 11th Circuit and Florida courts.

-- Publication Opportunities – Members are encouraged to submit articles for publication in either the Checkoff or in the Florida Bar Journal (on behalf of the Section).
+- Publication Opportunities – Members are encouraged to submit articles for publication in either the Checkoff or in The Florida Bar Journal (on behalf of the Section).

-- Webcasts and Webinars – Lunch time CLE presentations on specific areas of the law, designed for the convenience of the viewer and offered at a discount to Section members.
+- Webcasts and Webinars – Lunchtime CLE presentations on specific areas of the law, designed for the convenience of the viewer and offered at a discount to Section members.

 - Section Committees and Subcommittees – Members can participate in the committees and enjoy opportunities to network with legal professionals with similar interests.

-Membership in the Section is open to any member of the Florida Bar in good standing.
-Additionally, law school faculty, authorized house council and Florida law school students may join as affiliate members of the Section.
+Membership in the Section is open to any member of The Florida Bar in good standing.
+Additionally, law school faculty, authorized house council, and Florida law school students may join as affiliate members of the Section.